 The difference in rates of allele frequency change between functional classes of mutations indicates that genetic drift in this rice population is not substantial enough to mask the signature of selection of certain loci.
 While weakly deleterious alleles appear to have a cumulative effect across the genome, highly adaptive mutations can occur against this backdrop and sweep through a population.
 We can track haplotypes through time (see above) and identify those with aberrant changes expected from such a sweep.
-Still, the identification of selective sweeps in unreplicated populations is notoriously problematic (22).
-Positive controls can be useful in establishing a realistic threshold for selection (23, 24).
-Starting in the late 1960s, the semi-dwarf phenotype was introduced into Asian and then US breeding programs, often increasing yields in modern agronomic environments by 50% or more (25).
-Though multiple alleles exist, the major source in our population is the Taichung Native 1 allele derived from an indica source (26).
+Still, the identification of selective sweeps in unreplicated populations is notoriously problematic [29].
+Positive controls can be useful in establishing a realistic threshold for selection [30,31].
+Starting in the late 1960s, the semi-dwarf phenotype was introduced into Asian and then US breeding programs, often increasing yields in modern agronomic environments by 50% or more [32].
+Though multiple alleles exist, the major source in our population is the Taichung Native 1 allele derived from an indica source [33].
 For all haplotype blocks in our sample, we partitioned varieties into 3 time periods: early (1905-1961), middle (1964-1986), and late (1990-2013).
-The sd1 block indicates a rapid increase in two nearly identical haplogroups by 23% from middle to late eras (Figure 5).
+The sd1 block indicates a rapid increase in two nearly identical haplogroups by 23% from middle to late eras (Fig 5).
 Using this value as a threshold, 3% of LD blocks exhibit an equivalent or greater change in single haplotypes from one era to another.
-We also overlaid known agronomic genes (n=46, Supplemental File 6) and examined the overlap with frequency change.
-Though numerous genes overlapped, including the pi-ta locus that determines resistance to a number of pathotypes of the rice blast fungus (Magnaporthe oryzae) (27), this proportion did not deviate substantially from random expectation.
-Thus, many putatively selected regions have no obvious target of selection (Supplemental File 5).
-To facilitate further exploration of these regions, an interactive tool complementary to Figure 5 is available at https://github.com/USDA-ARS-GBRU/HaploStrata
+We also overlaid known agronomic genes (n = 46, S6 File) and examined the overlap with frequency change.
+Though numerous genes overlapped, including the Pi-ta locus that determines resistance to a number of pathotypes of the rice blast fungus (Magnaporthe oryzae) [34], this proportion did not deviate substantially from random expectation.
+Thus, many putatively selected regions have no obvious target of selection (S5 File).
+To facilitate further exploration of these regions, an interactive tool complementary to Fig 5 is available at https://gbru-ars.shinyapps.io/HaploStrata/

 The LD block sizes in our population represent the diversity in the population, either generated by recombination or by introduction of novel haplotypes.
-Strong selection on rare or de novo mutations can produce LD blocks in later generations that are much larger than those of earlier generations (28).
-Such a pattern would not be immediately evident in Figure 5.
+Strong selection on rare or de novo mutations can produce LD blocks in later time-periods that are much larger than those of earlier generations [35].
+Such a pattern would not be immediately evident in Fig 5.
 Barring heightened selection for recombination, the rate of change in alleles and the ratio of LD block lengths in early versus late generations should be highly correlated.

-By evaluating pairwise identity across early and late generations (or "HScan Index", see Methods), we did note a general shift toward longer linkage blocks (Supplemental Figure 2 and Supplemental Figure 7), likely reflecting the population divergence observed above (Figure 3) and mild depletions in diversity.
+By evaluating pairwise identity across early and late generations (or "HScan Index", see Materials and Methods), we did note a general shift toward longer linkage blocks (S2 and S7 Figs), reflecting the population divergence observed above (Fig 3) and mild depletions in diversity.
 The distribution also has a prominent tail, likely reflecting selected outlier loci.
-The differences in block lengths are associated with selected loci, as defined at the $\Delta 23\%$ level above, exhibiting 11% longer LD in the late versus early intervals (Supplemental Figure 3).
+The differences in block lengths are associated with selected loci, as defined at the $\Delta 23\%$ level above, exhibiting 11% longer LD in the late versus early intervals (S3 Fig).
 Interestingly, the sd1 locus exhibits reduction in the HScan index.
-This change is due to the loci originally being homogenous in early types; as sd1 began to sweep into but not completely through the population it has actually increased diversity.
-Only one other locus (on chromosome 7, Supplemental Figure 7) had such reduced diversity in the early era and it too shows substantial increase in diversity through time.
+This change is due to the loci originally being homogenous in early types; as sd1 began to sweep into but not completely through the population, it has actually increased diversity.
+Only one other locus (on chromosome 7, S7 Fig) had such reduced diversity in the early era and it too shows substantial increase in diversity through time.